-Over the course of the year, the size of the investment portfolio decreased by approximately \$61 million to \$2.05 billion in investment assets.
-Although a decline, the DPFP portfolio performed better than many portfolios in 2018 due to the underweight to the equity market and gains in private assets.
-Although the overweight to private assets aided DPFP in 2018 it is an ongoing challenge to achieving the assumed rate of return.
+Over the course of the year, the size of the investment portfolio increased by approximately \$15 million to \$2.06 billion in investment assets.
+Benefit payment cash outflows offset much of the investment gains.
+The portfolio returned 11.6% net of fees which is worse performance than many portfolios in 2019 due to the underweight to the equity market.
+The overweight to private assets is an ongoing challenge to achieving the assumed rate of return and returns on par with our peers.
 It will take several years to reduce the private assets to the levels in the asset allocation and the return on the portfolio is expected to lag during the transition.